yashilvora19/LabReport1/index.md

 ![Image](Remotely Connecting SS 3.png)

-2. Type in the command: $ ssh _username_@ieng6.ucsd.edu.
+2. Type in the command: ```$ ssh _username_@ieng6.ucsd.edu```.
 Your replace _username_ with your 15L username.
 Note: You do not actually type in $ in the terminal.
 It's just a convention of how commands are written.
 3. Since this is the first time you are logging in, you wil be prompted with a question with the options of replying _yes/no_.
 Type in _yes_ in the terminal and press _Enter_.
 I often make this mistake of forgetting that the terminal is case-sensitive.
 So make sure to write _yes_ and not _Yes_ or _YES_ or any other possible versions.
 4. Once this is done, you will be prompted to type in your password.
 Type in the password for your 15L account and click on _Enter_.

 ![Image](Connecting Remotely SS 2.png)

 One thing I noticed was that when you type the password in the terminal, the characters or black dots can't be seen.
 Don't worry about this.
-Your password is being typed, but it jsut doesn't show.
+Your password is being typed, but it just doesn't show.

 And that's it!
 You have successfully connectede to a computer in the CSE basement remotely.
 Please ask the TA/tutors/your peers questions if you are struggling with any of these steps since it is imperative that you complete them correctly in order to do all the work for this class.
 Don't shy from asking questions since that is how you learn!